-- 4. Member States shall require that, where the institution or person concerned is unable to comply with points (a), (b) and (c) of Article 11(1), it shall not carry out a transaction through a bank account, establish a business relationship or carry out the transaction, and shall consider terminating the business relationship and making a suspicious transaction report to the financial intelligence unit (FIU) in accordance with Article 32 in relation to the customer. - Member States shall not apply the first subparagraph to, notaries, other independent legal professionals, auditors, external accountants and tax advisors only to the strict extent that such exemption relates to ascertaining the legal position for their client or performing their task of defending or representing that client in, or concerning judicial proceedings, including advice on instituting or avoiding proceedings and is necessary to ensure respect of the rights guaranteed in the Articles 47 and 48 of the Charter of Fundamental Rights of the European Union. - 5.
+- 3. By way of derogation from paragraph 1, Member States may allow the opening of an account with a credit or financial institution, including accounts that permit transactions in transferable securities, provided that there are adequate safeguards in place to ensure that transactions are not carried out by the customer or on its behalf until full compliance with obligations set out in Article 11(1)(a) and (b) is obtained. - 4.
+Member States shall require that, where the institution or person concerned is unable to comply with points (a), (b) and (c) of Article 11(1), it shall not carry out a transaction through a bank account, establish a business relationship or carry out the transaction, and shall terminate the business relationship and consider making a suspicious transaction report to the FIU in accordance with Article 32 in relation to the customer. - Member States shall not apply the first subparagraph to notaries, other independent legal professionals, auditors, external accountants and tax advisors only to the strict extent that such exemption relates to ascertaining the legal position for their client or performing their task of defending or representing that client in, or concerning judicial proceedings, including advice on instituting or avoiding proceedings and is necessary to ensure respect of the rights guaranteed in the Articles 7, 47 and 48 of the Charter of Fundamental Rights of the European Union. - 5.
 Member States shall require that obliged entities apply the customer due diligence procedures not only to all new customers but also at appropriate times to existing customers on a risk-sensitive basis, including at times when the relevant circumstances of a customer change.